Yoric/redreaming-firefox/hats/details.md

 Variant workflow
 ================

-1. User visits getfirefox.com and pick a Hat in the collection of Hats.
+1. User visits getfirefox.com and picks a Hat in the collection of Hats.
 2. Hat is installed (along existing Firefox, if any).
 3. Proceed as above.